-- d.
-Does not contain a pro-rata, excess only and/or escape clause. - e.
-Contains a cross liability, severability of interest or separation of insured's clause. - 2.
-The above-referenced policies shall not be canceled, non-renewed or materially reduced in coverage without thirty (30) days prior written notice being provided to COUNTY in accordance with the notice provisions set forth herein.
-It is further understood that CONTRACTOR shall not terminate such coverage until COUNTY receives adequate proof that equal or better insurance has been secured. - 3.
-The inclusion of more than one insured shall not operate to impair the rights of one insured against another insured, and the coverage afforded shall apply as though separate policies had been issued to each insured, but the inclusion of more than one insured shall not operate to increase the limits of the insurer's liability. - 4.
-For claims related to this Agreement, CONTRACTOR's insurance is the primary coverage to COUNTY, and any insurance or self-insurance programs maintained thereby are excess to CONTRACTOR's insurance and will not be used to contribute therewith. - 5.
-Any failure to comply with the provisions of this Agreement, including breach of warranties, shall not affect coverage provided to COUNTY, its agents, officers, officials, employees and volunteers. - 6.
+- 4. For claims related to this Agreement, CONTRACTOR's insurance is the primary coverage to COUNTY, and any insurance or self-insurance programs maintained thereby are excess to CONTRACTOR's insurance and will not be used to contribute therewith. - 5.
+Any failure to comply with the provisions of this Agreement shall not affect coverage provided to COUNTY or its agents, officers, officials, employees and volunteers. - 6.
 CONTRACTOR shall furnish COUNTY with certificates and original endorsements effecting the required coverage prior to execution of this Agreement.
 The endorsements shall be on forms approved by the Humboldt County Risk Manager or County Counsel.
 Any deductible or self-insured retention over One Hundred Thousand Dollars (\$100,000.00) shall be disclosed to, and approved by, COUNTY.
-If CONTRACTOR does not keep all required policies in full force and effect, COUNTY may, in addition to other remedies under this Agreement, take out the necessary insurance, and CONTRACTOR agrees to pay the cost thereof.
+If CONTRACTOR does not keep all required policies in full force and effect, COUNTY may, in addition to other available remedies under this Agreement, take out the necessary insurance, and CONTRACTOR agrees to pay the cost thereof.
 COUNTY is also hereby authorized with the discretion to deduct the cost of said insurance from the monies owed to CONTRACTOR under this Agreement. - 7.
 COUNTY is to be notified immediately if twenty-five percent (25%) or more of any required insurance aggregate limit is encumbered, and CONTRACTOR shall be required to purchase additional coverage to meet the above-referenced aggregate limits. - C. Insurance Notices.
-Any and all insurance notices required to be given pursuant to the terms of this Agreement shall be sent to the addresses set forth below in accordance with the notice provisions described herein.

-COUNTY: County of Humboldt

-Attn: Risk Management 825 Fifth Street, Room 131 Eureka, California 95501 CONTRACTOR: Humboldt State University Sponsored Programs Foundation

-Attention: HSU Health Center
+Any and all insurance notices required to be given pursuant to the terms of this Agreement shall be sent to the addresses set forth below in accordance with the notice provisions described herein. - COUNTY: County of Humboldt Attention: Risk Management 825 Fifth Street, Room 131 Eureka, California 95501 - CONTRACTOR: Humboldt State University Sponsored Programs Foundation Attention: Ravin D. Craig, Coordinator of the Oh SNAP Food Pantry HSU Health Center 1 Harpst Street Arcata, California 95521